datenbetrieb/docker-nginx/README.md

 Nginx docker image(WIP)
 ===========================

-This is a tiny debian based docker image which contains nginx the default config is kept, except the default enabled site being deleted
+This is a debian based docker image with nginx. nginx is installed via official package from debian apt repositories.

-this repo contains config files for nginx which get copied to volume /data/nginx/etc

-config files are based of debian's default configs with slight adaptions for docker, this repo's changelog should provide proper information.

-DEVELOPMENT
+currently build for debian jessie release

+log files are connected to stdout/stderr for easy of use with docker

+Misc
 ---------------------------

-- update config-files based on debian defaults

-docker build .
-// capture the container id in $CONTAINER_ID docker run --rm -ti -v $(pwd)/container-files/etc/nginx:/data/nginx/etc $(CONTAINER_ID) /bin/bash
-// inside container
-cp -a /etc/nginx/* /data/nginx/etc/.
+This is still proof of concept and might be subject to change without backwards compat in mind.
+If you want to change this get involved and provide feedback to help stabilize the build process.